-Conventional treatment for IBS is dependent on the predominant symptom.
-For IBS-C, stool softeners and laxatives are often prescribed.
-For IBS-D, antidiarrheals are prescribed.
-Medications used to ease muscle spasms (antispasmodics) will often be recommended for abdominal discomfort.
-While there is not a lot of evidence, low doses of antidepressants are also sometimes prescribed.
-(10)
+Conventional treatment for IBS depends on the main symptom.
+For those suffering from IBS-C, stool softeners and laxatives are often prescribed.
+Antidiarrheals are prescribed for IBS-D. Medications used to ease muscle spasms (antispasmodics) will often be recommended for abdominal discomfort.
+While there is not a lot of evidence that they work, low doses of antidepressants are also sometimes prescribed.
+(7)

 Stress & IBS

-IBS is considered a biopsychosocial disorder.
+IBS is a biopsychosocial disorder.
 Meaning that its symptoms come about through a combination of genetics, behavior/personality, and cultural/socioeconomic factors.
-(14) When this complex balance of our systems is interrupted, there is a deregulation of the nervous system.
-The change in the nervous system then affects intestinal motility and increases visceral sensitivity.
+(11) When this complex balance is thrown off, the nervous system is deregulated.
+This change in the nervous system then affects the performance of the intestines.
 This is the gut-brain axis in action.

-It has been shown that the prevalence of psychiatric mood disorders is higher in those with IBS (15).
-To further complicate IBS conditions, the communication between the nervous system and the gut is a two-way street.
-Meaning that pain sensations, mood, and behavior can influence and be influenced by the gut.
-IBS treatments aimed solely at the gut miss the nervous system influence.
-Other treatments focused solely on the nervous system neglect the gut.
-Effective treatment needs to address both the nervous system and the gut.
+People with IBS are more likely to also suffer from a psychiatric mood disorder.
+(12) To further complicate matters, the communication between the nervous system and the gut is a two-way street.
+This means that pain sensations, mood, and behaviour can influence and be influenced by the gut.
+IBS treatments aimed solely at the gut ignore the influence of the nervous system.
+Treatments focused solely on the nervous system neglect the gut.
+For a treatment to be effective it needs to address both the nervous system and the gut.

 Studies have shown that the nervous system plays a pivotal role in responding to stress.
-(16) Neurons not only receive and process information from the environment but also actively respond to various stresses to promote survival.
-This information can come from our external environment (think, seeing a bear) or, from our internal environment (think, a bacterial infection in the gut).
-Both intrinsic and extrinsic stresses have a tremendous impact on neuronal development and maintenance with implications in IBS.
+(13) Neurons not only receive and process information from the environment but also actively respond to various stresses to promote survival.
+These stresses can be external (think, seeing a bear) or internal (think, a bacterial infection in the gut).
+Both internal and external stresses have a tremendous impact on our neurons which in turn may affect IBS.

 Can osteopathy help IBS?

 Osteopathy is a hands-on therapy which aims to restore the function of the body by treating the cause of the imbalance.
-Its philosophy was founded on the belief that the body is naturally capable of healing itself.
-Practitioners work through manipulations of the tissues to enhance this natural ability of self-regulation and healing.
-(17) In relation to IBS, the goal of an osteopathic treatment is to provide an environment in which proper communication between the gut and brain is both restored and maintained.
+The philosophy of osteopathy is the belief that the body is naturally capable of healing itself.
+Practitioners manipulate the tissues to enhance this natural ability to self-regulate and heal.
+(14) When treating IBS, osteopathy aims to provide an environment that restores and maintains proper communication between the gut and brain.

-Osteopathic techniques have demonstrated highly effective results in treating IBS symptoms.
-A small study set out to establish if osteopathic treatment was effective in treating IBS in a hospital environment and if the effects were maintained.
-Forty IBS patients were diagnosed by a gastroenterologist and received either allopathic or osteopathic treatment.
-Osteopathic treatment was found to be effective in both the short and long-term, and it was found to be significantly more effective than allopathic treatment.
-(18)
+Osteopathic techniques can be highly effective in the treatment of IBS symptoms.
+A small study involving 40 recently diagnosed IBS patients set out to see if osteopathic treatment were effective and if the effects were maintained.
+The patients received either conventional or osteopathic treatment.
+Osteopathic treatment was found to be effective in both the short and long-term, and it was found to be significantly more effective than standard treatments.
+(15)

-In another study, a set of IBS patients underwent articular manipulations and soft tissue treatment versus placebo care – soft massage to the same areas.
-Those that underwent articular manipulations noted a 25% improvement in the severity of IBS symptoms.
+In another study, one set of IBS patients underwent joint manipulations and soft tissue treatment while the other received placebo care – soft massage to the same areas.
+Those that received the manipulations reported a 25% improvement in the severity of IBS symptoms.
 There was also an improvement in the quality of life, psychological factors, and bowel habits.
-(19)
+(16)

-Yet another study showed an overall improvement in 68% of IBS patients who received osteopathic treatments vs 18% of IBS patients receiving allopathic care up to 6-months after treatment.
-(20)
+Yet another study showed an overall improvement in 68% of IBS patients who received osteopathic treatments vs 18% of IBS patients receiving conventional care.
+This improvement was still evident up to 6 months after treatment.
+(17)

 How does osteopathy help IBS?

 Visceral or abdominal adhesions are fibrous bands that can form between abdominal tissues and internal organs due to abdominal or pelvic infections, surgery, or serious injury.
-Given the firm and fibrotic nature of adhesive bands, they have the potential to interfere with normal intestinal motility and transit processes.
-Should this occur, visceral adhesions can create abdominal pain, bloating, bowel obstruction, and alteration in both small and large bowel motility.
-(21)
+Given the firm and fibrotic nature of adhesive bands, they may interfere with the normal functioning of the intestine.
+Should this occur, these adhesions can create abdominal pain, bloating, bowel obstruction, and changes in both small and large bowel motility.
+(18)

-Visceral adhesions can be a primary cause of SIBO.
-And SIBO is often the underlying, or, root cause of irritable bowel syndrome.
+Adhesions can be a primary cause of SIBO.
+And SIBO is often the underlying, or, root cause of IBS.
 In fact, some forms of SIBO specifically require physical therapy or osteopathy to address the adhesions and remedy the condition.
-(22) For more information regarding SIBO and how it relates to irritable bowel syndrome, see this post.
+(19) You can read more here about SIBO and how it relates to irritable bowel syndrome.

-While not commonly cited in the medical literature, visceral adhesions can be a primary cause for IBS.
-Almost all patients develop adhesions after abdominal surgery, although not all are necessarily symptomatic.
-They occur when the fascial tissues heal improperly.
+While not commonly cited in the medical literature, adhesions can be a primary cause for IBS.
+Almost all patients develop adhesions after abdominal surgery, although not all have symptoms.
+Adhesions occur when the fascial tissues heal improperly.

 Adhesions can form between every organ and damaged tissue layer.
-Though they most commonly occur between the omentum and the incision/wound.
-(23) Adhesions can also develop during inflammation as seen with infections.
-Unfortunately, the traditional treatment for visceral adhesions is surgery – the very thing that likely brought about the adhesions in the first place.
-Fortunately, osteopathy is well positioned to offer a non-surgical approach to removing visceral adhesions.
+However, they most commonly occur between the omentum and the incision/wound.
+(23) Adhesions can also develop during the inflammation that is caused by infections.
+Unfortunately, the traditional treatment for adhesions is surgery – the very thing that likely caused the adhesions in the first place.
+Fortunately, osteopathy is well positioned to offer a non-surgical approach to removing adhesions.

-Visceral manipulation may decrease the formation of adhesions because it causes disruption of fibrin and inhibits fibroblast migration to the injured area.
-Additionally, the increase in fluid movement due to manipulation could cause an increase in metabolite exchange and, as a result, the break down of clots (fibrinolysis).
+Osteopathic manipulation may decrease the formation of adhesions because it disrupts the cells that form adhesions (fibrins) from going to the injured area.
+Additionally, osteopathic manipulations increase fluid movement and may even break down clots (fibrinolysis).
 (24)

-In the case of irritable bowel syndrome, one study showed that the body’s ability to heal adhesions can be interrupted by a chronic inflammatory state.
-In these situations, the immune system actually maintains the adhesion instead of dissolving the dense connective tissue.
+In the case of IBS, one study showed that the body’s ability to heal adhesions can be interrupted by this chronic inflammatory state.
+In this situation, the immune system actually supports the adhesion instead of dissolving the dense connective tissue.

-Visceral osteopathy can help irritable bowel syndrome by manipulating the bowel and the mesentery through the abdominal wall.
-These techniques create improved blood flow and nerve innervation to the gut by releasing the mesentery.
+Osteopathy can help irritable bowel syndrome by manipulating the affected area through the abdominal wall.
+These techniques create improved blood flow and nerve activity to the gut.
 Mobilization of the spine can also help to improve the function of the nerves which supply the intestine.
-This can lead to calming the nerves and relaxation of the smooth muscle of the gut.
+This can lead to calming the nerves and relaxing the smooth muscle of the gut.

-The nerve supply to the abdomen is of great importance to an osteopathic practitioner as visceral dysfunction can cause a cascade of symptoms throughout the body via viscerosomatic reflexes.
-A viscerosomatic reflex is that of an interrelationship between any organ (viscera) and a closely related part of the body’s structure (soma).
+The nerve supply to the abdomen is important to an osteopathic practitioner as visceral dysfunction can cause a cascade of symptoms throughout the body known as viscerosomatic reflexes.
+A viscerosomatic reflex is a relationship between any organ (viscera) and a closely related part of the body’s structure (soma).
 Why does your left arm hurt during a heart attack?
-That’s a viscerosomatic reflex at work.
+That’s a viscerosomatic reflex.

-Consider low back pain commonly experienced by women during their menstrual cycle.
-The reflex is initiated by impulses from the uterus; these impulses are transmitted to the spinal cord, where they synapse with interconnecting neurons.
-In the example of the menstruating women, the pain experienced in the uterus could impart resulting changes in muscles located away from the uterus itself.
+Consider the low back pain commonly experienced by women during their menstrual cycle.
+The uterus releases impulses that are transmitted to the spinal cord.
+Therefore the pain experienced in the uterus can cause pain in muscles located away from the uterus itself.
 This commonly occurs in the low back.
-Effective treatment would thus need to be focused on the uterus, not the musculature of the low back.
+It follows that for the treatment to be effective the focus should be on the uterus, not the muscles in the lower back.

 In the case of irritable bowel, a similar reflex can take place.
-The irritation of one’s small intestine could be the root cause of a viscerosomatic reflex that manifests as pain in the low back.
-As nerves are a two-way street, it is also possible that low back pain, causing alterations to the nerves, could affect the small or large intestine.
-Thus, creating irritable bowel syndrome.
+Irritation in the small intestine could be the root cause of lower back pain.
+And as nerves are a two-way street, it is also possible that low back pain could affect the small or large intestine (colon).
+This might result in irritable bowel syndrome.

-While such a theory has not yet been proven, it may very well have the potential for helping many who suffer from irritable bowel syndrome.
+While this theory is unproven, if true it may help many who suffer from irritable bowel syndrome.

-Is osteopathy a panacea for irritable bowel syndrome?
+Is osteopathy a cure for irritable bowel syndrome?

 Not at all.
 Irritable bowel is a complex, multi-system disorder.
-Osteopathy can help with a piece of the puzzle.
-It is not a replacement for dietary or lifestyle alterations changes.
+However, osteopathy can help with a piece of the puzzle.
+But keep in mind it is not a replacement for dietary or lifestyle alterations changes.
 Dietary changes are the single most important aspect of treating irritable bowel syndrome.
 For more information on the best diet for irritable bowel syndrome, click here.

-Once dietary changes are in place, osteopathy can be essential detecting/treating abdominal adhesions, identifying/treating viscerosomatic reflexes, and calming the nervous system.
-As such, it should be considered an integral part of one’s treatment plan.
+Once dietary changes are in place, osteopathy can be essential detecting and treating abdominal adhesions, identifying and treating viscerosomatic reflexes, and calming the nervous system.
+As such, it should be an integral part of a treatment plan.
 Especially if the practitioner has background knowledge in functional medicine.

 Do you need help overcoming IBS?
 We have all the info you’ll need here.